 Please click on the links below for information and ideas about how to keep your child safe online.

-At the Jubilee Federation we recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
+At the Jubilee with Pebblebed Federation we recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
 We endeavour to provide a safe and welcoming environment where children are respected and valued.

 Please also see the following information: